 - Here’s an easily adjustable footrest with no accommodation for pedals.
 It would be better if it allowed for use of pedals.
 Even without that it can be suitable for young kids in their first year or two of lessons.
-And it’s easily adjustable which is useful for families with multiple kids playing. $113 before shipping as of this writing.
+And it’s easily adjustable which is useful for families with multiple kids playing. $99 with free shipping as of this writing.

 - For students past their first year of lessons, they’re going to need to be able to access the pedals.
 For that they will need a PE-2 Pedal Extender.
 Cons are that it’s heavy and cumbersome to move and adjust.
 It’s also more expensive than one might expect.
 Pros are that it’s exactly what kids and smaller adults need to be able to both balance on their feet and use the pedals.
 So…you gotta have one if feet don’t easily reach the floor.
 These are about $275 shipped, but I have seen them go on sale occasionally.
 There are cheaper versions of pedal extenders available, but craftsmanship is not as solid.
 The PE-2 is the gold standard.

 If you are going to be paying for piano lessons, you owe it to yourself or your child to invest in a setup that’s conducive to good habits and good playing.
 A proper bench with proper foot support should not be afterthoughts.
 These things should be in place before kids (and smaller adults like me) begin formal study.